This post was originally published on July 12, 2019, and updated most recently on April 11, 2021.

 Each stage of the process determines the outcome of the next stage.
-If there are constraints, like a queue in the kitchen or you’ve run out of coffee, then these events will have an impact on the outcome.
+Constraints like a line in the kitchen or you’ve run out of coffee will have an impact on the outcome.
 This relationship between one task and the next is what’s known as a dependency — and it’s a big part of project management (and coffee-making, obviously).

-Here’s the twist though: dependencies aren’t just related to tasks.
+Here’s the twist: Dependencies aren’t just related to tasks.
 Dependencies can refer to all kinds of relationships.
 For example, you and your team are dependent on the finance team to pay your wages, which you depend on for mortgages, rent, food, and so on.
 Dependencies can also exist both within and outside of your team or organization.

 What are dependencies in project management?